IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-28-my-interest-in-web-development.md

   - Personal
 lang: en
 page_class: post
+description: Everyone has a clear interest in their job, some people are just a means to survive and pay bills, which, flatter, is completely normal, to other people, we happen to love our profession (let's not fall into the classicism with this, please).
+Do you like your job?
 ---

 When I was young, approximately when was eight years old I started learning to program with an amazing teacher called Iñaki.
 He started teaching me and old programming language called Turbo Pascal, long long time ago, but as every kid I did something worng and I was punished with no more programming classes.